dreamingrainbow/react-tac-toe/README.md

       </section>
 ```

+![alt text][app_render]

+[app_render]:https://github.com/dreamingrainbow/react-tac-toe/blob/master/app_js_render.PNG "The App.js file"

-Now that we have that, we can start creating our method.
+Now that we have that, we can start creating our methods.

 We can start with some of the basics like our constructor.

 ```JavaScript